Sauna Buying Guide

 Ventilation & Airflow

-• Proper ventilation improves comfort and helps ensure even heat distribution
+• Proper ventilation improves comfort and supports even heat distribution

-• Quality airflow supports longer, more enjoyable sessions
+• Quality airflow contributes to longer, more enjoyable sessions

 Lighting & Atmosphere